-For those of us who are not accountants and haven’t gone through EIS before, one of the difficulties of “getting SEIS” is simply to figure out what the overall process looks like.
-What do you need to do for your company to qualify for SEIS, and to actually get the tax relief for your investors?
+One of the difficulties of “getting SEIS” is figuring out how to navigate the claim process.
+What do you need to do for your company to qualify for SEIS?
+And to actually get the tax relief for your investors?

 Step 1: Don’t disqualify yourself

 The hardest step is to make sure you don’t disqualify your company from SEIS.